1844 Democratic National Convention: Vice presidential nomination

-Vice Presidential candidates
+Vice presidential candidates

 Declined

 Polk and Richard Mentor Johnson had both campaigned for the vice presidency prior to the convention, but with Polk's nomination for president, the party looked to the northern states for a running mate.

-The anti-annexationist Silas Wright, US Senator from New York, was nominated unanimously on the first ballot.
-When informed by telegraph at the US Capitol, Wright declined, partly out of refusal to support a ticket backing the annexation of Texas, and partly because he did not want to be accused of intriguing against Van Buren to benefit himself.
-After Wright refused to reconsider, John Fairfield attracted significant support during the second ballot, but on the third ballot the convention settled on George M. Dallas, a conservative from Pennsylvania.
+The anti-annexationist Silas Wright, US Senator from New York, was nominated almost unanimously on the first ballot, but when he was informed by telegraph at the US Capitol, Wright declined: this was partly out of refusal to support a ticket backing the annexation of Texas, and partly because he did not want to be accused of intriguing against Van Buren to benefit himself.
+Wright refused to reconsider despite Democratic Party attempts to convince him to do so.

+On the second ballot, John Fairfield attracted significant support, but this was not even close to the 184 votes required for nomination: on the third ballot, the convention settled on George M. Dallas, a conservative from Pennsylvania.

 In popular culture

 The basic events of the convention are outlined in the song "James K. Polk" by the rock band They Might Be Giants.